Alfresco/docs-alfresco/content-services/latest/install/containers/index.md

 ![Docker images from Alfresco in Docker Hub]({% link content-services/images/dockerhub.png %}){:width="460px" height="595px" style="border:1px solid #d3d3d3"}

-> **Note:** This shows a snippet from the page - not all images are visible.
+> **Note:** This shows a snippet from Docker Hub - not all images are visible.

-The following Docker images relate to Alfresco Content Services:
+The following Docker images relate to Content Services:

 * `alfresco/alfresco-share` - the Share web interface (i.e. `share.war`) running on Apache Tomcat
 * `alfresco/alfresco-search-services` - the Solr 6 based search service running on Jetty